Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Kevin's death in the train incident.
 He is thrown against a damaged window before it breaks and he is sent out of the train screaming.
 Oh, and it doesn't stop there, as he is thrown outside, he is THEN GROUND DOWN BETWEEN THE TUNNEL WALL AND THE TRAIN!

 Samantha's sons watched as their mother had a rock launched into her face.

 Cheesy or not, Hunt's death was pretty bad.

 Final Destination 5

-The nail was on the gymnastics bar was terrifying for some reason, I really thought she was going to slice her Achilles tendon or something.
+The nail which was on the gymnastics bar was terrifying.
+She was going to slice her Achilles tendon or something.
 But when she actually did die, that was just, AHH.
 Her broken body twitches several times as a wet stain spread across the crotch of her gymnastic leotard.

 The LASIK surgery scene in the fifth movie.
 Holy crap.
 Even if LASIK doesn't work that way, which should be comforting, but really isn't.